 Have your child wear loose cotton underpants during the day.

 Encourage your child to drink enough water each day to keep the urine light-colored.
-Ask your doctor how much water your child should try to drink daily.
+Ask your child's healthcare provider how much water your child should try to drink daily.

-Make a follow-up appointment as directed by our staff.
+Follow up with your child’s healthcare provider, or as advised.
 Babies and young children often have an underlying reason for the infection.
 Close follow-up and further testing is very important to prevent future infections.